Hazmat Course Perth & Darwin

 Respond to Incidents Involving Hazardous Materials

 The purpose of ERGT’s HAZMAT course is to provide personnel with the skills and knowledge required to safely combat incidents involving hazardous materials.
-This includes the ability to select, don, test and safely operate appropriate personal protective clothing and equipment for an incident involving dangerous goods and hazardous substances.
+HAZMAT training outcomes include the ability to select, don, test and safely operate appropriate personal protective clothing and equipment for an incident involving dangerous goods and hazardous substances.

 †No GST applicable